Coronation: Middle Ages

 The European coronation ceremonies of the Middle Ages were essentially a combination of the Christian rite of anointing with additional elements.
 Following Europe's conversion to Christianity, crowning ceremonies became more and more ornate, depending on the country in question, and their Christian elements—especially anointing—became the paramount concern.
 Crowns and sceptres, used in coronations since ancient times, took on a Christian significance together with the orb as symbols of the purported divine order of things, with the monarch as the divinely ordained overlord and protector of his dominion.
 During the Middle Ages, this rite was considered so vital in some European kingdoms that it was sometimes referred to as an "eighth sacrament".
 The anointed ruler was viewed as a mixta persona, part priest and part layman, but never wholly either.
 This notion persisted into the twentieth century in Imperial Russia, where the Tsar was considered to be "wedded" to his subjects through the Orthodox coronation service.
 Coronation stones marked the site of some medieval ceremonies, though some alleged stones are later inventions.

-As reported by the jurisconsult Tancredus, initially only four monarchs were crowned and anointed, they were the Kings of Jerusalem, France, England and Sicily:
+As reported by the jurisconsult Tancredus, initially only four monarchs were crowned and anointed: they were the Kings of Jerusalem, France, England and Sicily.

-Crowning ceremonies arose from a worldview in which monarchs were seen as ordained by God (Note: Christian references include 1 Peter 2:13, 17 and Romans 13:1–7.
-Information on the Islamic viewpoint may be found at Islamic Monarchy, from the Science Encyclopedia website.) to serve not merely as political or military leaders, nor as figureheads, but rather to occupy a vital spiritual place in their dominions as well.
+Crowning ceremonies arose from a worldview in which monarchs were seen as ordained by God to serve not merely as political or military leaders, nor as figureheads, but rather to occupy a vital spiritual place in their dominions as well.
 Coronations were created to reflect and enable these alleged connections; however, the belief systems that gave birth to them have been radically altered in recent centuries by secularism, egalitarianism and the rise of constitutionalism and democracy.

-During the Protestant Reformation, the idea of divinely ordained monarchs began to be challenged.
+By the time of the French Revolution, the "blanket of divine-right monarch royal power was constantly being challenged."